 Goldman Sachs Private Wealth Management

-Goldman Sachs is one of the most well-known Wall Street firms in the world.
-It is one of the largest investment banks in the world and is ranked 62 on the Fortune 500 list.
+Goldman Sachs Wealth Management is one of the most well-known Wall Street firms in the world.
+It is part of one of the largest investment banks in the world and is ranked 62 on the Fortune 500 list.

 For investors who qualify with a $10+ million of investable liquid assets we’d recommend you request your ultimate guide to wealth management, estate and tax planning here.

-Former Goldman Sachs employees have gone on to hold important roles such as US Secretary of the Treasury, central bank president, and Prime Minister.
+Former Goldman Sachs Wealth Management employees have gone on to hold important roles such as US Secretary of the Treasury, central bank president, and Prime Minister.

 STRATEGIES FOR FAMILIES WORTH $5 MILLION TO $500 MILLION